So You Want to Be a UX Designer?

 Take an Online Course

 Taking an online course is a fantastic way to get real, valuable experience.
 It’s not required to become a UX designer, but if you have the means, I recommend it.
 CareerFoundry and General Assembly offer 10-15 week courses for $3,000 – $4,000.
-Other programs accept $200 – $300 monthly payments.
+Other programs and online schools such as Springboard accept $250 – $500 monthly payments.
 If you just got sticker shock, remember that a new career will require some sacrifice and investment.
 Going back to college or trying to get a high-paying job with no experience could be far more time-consuming and costly.

 Make a Decision